nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

-## 4. Configure Nginx Plus for TCP Load Balancing
+## 4. Configure NGINX Plus for TCP Load Balancing

 ### This is the configuration required for the NGINX LB Server, external to the cluster.
 It must be configured for the following: